leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

   - \[As a result\], individuals have a moral responsibility to learn and level themselves up.
 Conveniently it's also never been easier for them to do that.

 *LL - I'd agree that both the amount of things to learn and the convenience to learn them have increased.
 However, I'm more skeptical that people will do so.
 There has always been more than enough material for people to spend the rest of their lives learning, but we always run into other priorities.
 I say this on my third attempt to learn python... \[7\]*

+- **How should we think about welfare and Universal Basic Income (UBI) in the modern world?**
+  - Media is doing a good job at bringing spotlight on some of the worst hit people who do not have resources
+  - Disproportionate effect on less well off communities; action is needed to provide a safety net.
+This is the most urgent social program that needs to be put in place by cities
+  - The big question is how are you going to pay for it?
+Maybe some of it is repurposed from Medicare, Social Security
+  - There's a moral obligation to society to provide basic foundational support.
+Some 80% of people live paycheck to paycheck.
+  - Beyond moral, there's also a logical, purely academic and draconian reason.
+If you don't provide support now there'll be costs later, whether that's chronic illness, jails, or rehabilitation
+  - If there was a time politically palatable to try it, it would be now
+  - I think it's an experiment worth trying

 - **Stuff happening outside of covid is being overlooked, and that is what will define the rest of the year**
   - The spotlight of the world's attention now is on covid, \[resulting in ignorance of everything else\]